TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

 Developing tkinter applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-IDLE is intentionally different from standard Python in order to facilitate development of tkinter programs.
-Enter ``import tkinter as tk;
+IDLE is intentionally different kutoka standard Python in order to facilitate development of tkinter programs.
+Enter ``agiza tkinter as tk;
 root = tk.Tk()`` in standard Python and nothing appears.
 Enter the same in IDLE and a tk window appears.
 In standard Python, one must also enter ``root.update()`` to see the window.
 IDLE does the equivalent in the